TRezendes/IsMightier/README.md

 3. Make it simple to edit or customize a letter if a constituent wants to and then download the letter as a PDF.
 4. Match certain letters/letter parts in the database to particular bills and the representatives that are most connected to them.

 The basics of this site should be fairly easy to put together.
 I hope to have the representative search done first, followed by some whole letters that can be personalized to a particular representative.
 I will start with Pennsylvania, as that is my home state, and then expand to states with the most dramatically awful pending legislation.

+~
+Update 6/20/2023: Representative lookup is complete.
+Basic letter construction works, but I am working on improving it.
+Once I know exactly how the system will build letters, I will begin writing (and potentially soliciting) the letter parts.
+ ~

 ### The technicals

 This site is [Flask](https://flask.palletsprojects.com/en/2.3.x/) on the backend.
 It uses Google's [Civic Information API](https://developers.google.com/civic-information) to do representative lookup.
 The database is implemented in [PostgreSQL](https://www.postgresql.org/).